Former VFC Recipient Purchases Car From Freedom WheelsJuly 20, 2014

 When Deedri White’s Dodge Durango broke down during the muggy summer of 2010, she knew exactly where to turn to purchase a car: Freedom Wheels, a subsidiary of Vehicles For Change that sells used cars to the general public.

 Back in 2007, White found herself without a vehicle or the funds to buy one.
-A coworker referred her to Vehicles For Change, where she leaned she needed a sponsor.
+A coworker referred her to Vehicles For Change, where she learned she needed a sponsor.
 White reached out to Anne Arundel County’s Community Action Council, and shortly thereafter was awarded a beige 1994 Nissan Sentra by Vehicles For Change.

 “From start to finish, I only went about two weeks without a car,” said White.
 “The whole process was easy.
 The Nissan was great.”